The Network Authorization Fee is an assessment charge that applies to all Discover authorization transactions.

 What are assessment fees?

 In credit card processing, assessment fees are one of three components of the total cost of a transaction.
 The other two are interchange fees and processor markup.
-Assessment fees are the component of cost set by and remitted to the credit card brand itself, meaning the Discover Network Authorization Fee goes to Discover.
+The card brands set their assessment fees and collect them as profit, meaning the Discover Network Authorization Fee goes to Discover.

 Network Authorization Fee

-As of 2018, the Network Authorization Fee is $0.0025 for authorized Discover transactions.
-The Network Authorization Fee is often charged in conjunction with the Data Usage Fee, but your processor may only charge one or the other.
+As of 2018, Discover charges the NAF fee of $0.0025 for authorized Discover transactions.
+The fee is often charged in conjunction with the Data Usage Fee, but your processor may only charge one or the other.

 Difference Between Network Authorization Fee and Data Usage Fee